ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-obtain-token-and-purchase-ram.md

 ### Step 1: Check Initial Balance

 Before obtaining additional UOS tokens, first check your current balance to verify the amount of UOS you have available.
-Visit the Ultra Blockchain Explorer at [https://explorer.testnet.ultra.io](https://explorer.testnet.ultra.io) and search for your account (`1aa2aa3aa4in`).
-In this example, the initial balance (8.99999999 UOS) will be displayed.
+Visit the Ultra Blockchain Explorer at [https://explorer.testnet.ultra.io](https://explorer.testnet.ultra.io) and search for your account (e.g. `1aa2aa3aa4in`).
+In this example, the initial balance (e.g. 8.99999999 UOS) will be displayed.
 However, if you are accessing your account for the first time, the balance may be different, most likely 0 UOS.

 ![](./images/faucet-initial-uos-balance.png)